 Properties quitclaimed to the Company are in most cases acquired subject to a first mortgage or other liens, and are recognized in the accompanying consolidated balance sheets solely at costs incurred by the Company in excess of original funding.
 At times, the Company will acquire properties through foreclosure actions free and clear of any mortgages or liens.
 In these cases, the Company records the estimated fair value of the properties in accordance with ASC 820-10, Fair Value Measurements.
-The Company does not generally incur significant costs on many of its real estate assets owned.
-Any real estate held for sale is adjusted to fair value less cost to dispose in the event the carrying value of a unit or property exceeds its estimated net realizable value.
+Any real estate held for sale is adjusted to fair value less the cost to dispose in the event the carrying value of a unit or property exceeds its estimated net realizable value.